Kantis/kantis.github.io/_posts/2023-03-16-trailing-commas.md

 ### Why does this matter?
-By keeping the versioning history clean, we make it easier for whoever comes digging in our code next time.
+By keeping the versioning history clean, we make it easier for whoever comes digging into our code next time.
-They'll immediately see the _actual_ reason for `"bar"` being there, since `blame` will identify the commit which added `"bar"` instead of our change which just added the comma.
+They'll immediately see the _actual_ reason for `"bar"` being there since `blame` will identify the commit which added `"bar"` instead of our change that just added the comma.

 We also make our changes slightly easier to review.
-Given that there's no cost involved in having the trailing comma, it's feels like a no-brainer to add it.
+Given that there's no cost involved in having the trailing comma, it feels like a no-brainer to add it.

 Oh.. and we also make it easier to re-arrange items in the list!